Chasing feelings with AI

 I've been playing guitar for years.
 There's something satisfying about working through chord progressions, understanding why certain combinations create tension and release.
 But I've lived in Ira Glass's gap more often than I'd like to admit.

 The ideas in my head would outpace my technical ability to express them.
-I could hear a drum sound that felt "saturated" and "dark" and "encompasses a room" but had no idea how to create that.
+I'd sketch out a riff that felt promising, then open my DAW to expand on it.
+That's when I'd hit the wall.
+I could hear exactly what the track needed: a drum sound that felt "saturated" and "dark" and "encompasses a room."
+But I had no idea how to create that texture.
 Maybe I knew what I wanted, but I definitely didn't know how to make it.
-This is where a hobby can turn dreadful—when your intuition is pulling you toward something but you have no path to follow it.
-The guitar stops being meditative and becomes a reminder of limitation.

 From feeling to sound